cosmos/gravity-bridge/README.md

 # Then read the prophecy to confirm it was created with the claim added
 ebcli query ethbridge prophecy 0 0x7B95B6EC7EbD73572298cEf32Bb54FA408207359 --trust-node

-# And finally, confirm that the prophecy was successfully processed and that new eth was minted to the testuser address
+# Confirm that the prophecy was successfully processed and that new eth was minted to the testuser address
 ebcli query account $(ebcli keys show testuser -a) --trust-node

+# Test out burning the eth for the return trip
+ebcli tx ethbridge burn $(ebcli keys show testuser -a) 0x7B95B6EC7EbD73572298cEf32Bb54FA408207359 1eth --from=testuser --chain-id=peggy --yes

 ```